 We didn’t want just any diy hot tub… we wanted one of those beautiful wood fired cedar hot tubs.
 But instead of buying one, we decided to make our own, and since no plans existed on the internet for them, we documented our process!

 On this page you’ll find a multi-part video series documenting our entire wood fired cedar hot tub build.
-Because we cover a lot of information on this page, we’ve set up a quick navigation.
-You can navigate to each section and each episode by clicking on the links below.

 Do-It-Yourself Wood Fired Cedar Hot Tub Series